You are browsing documentation for an older version. See the latest documentation here.

 Under normal operation, the controller does not store generated configuration;

-diagnostic mode where the controller also saves generated configuration to a
+flag enables a diagnostic mode where the controller also saves generated configuration and Kong Gateway responses to memory.

-temporary file.
-You can retrieve this file via the web interface of the diagnostic
+You can retrieve these via the web interface of the diagnostic server at host:10256/debug/config

 .